corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/manual.md

 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA CRYPTO to <CRYPTO-USERNAME>;
 ```

-### Create the Initial Crypto Configuration

-The following Corda CLI command generates DDL for populating the initial crypto configuration:
+11. Execute the following Corda CLI command to generate DDL for populating the initial crypto configuration:

 ```shell
 corda-cli.sh initial-config create-crypto-config --salt <SALT> --passphrase <PASSPHRASE> -l /tmp/db